open-webui/open-webui/README.md

 - 👥 **'@' Model Integration**: Harness the collective intelligence of multiple models in a single chat by seamlessly switching to any acessible local or external model during conversations by using the `@` command to specify the model by name. **Unlock the power of multiple models**.

-- 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API (local), ComfyUI (local), and DALL-E, enriching your chat experience with dynamic visual content. **Bring your chats to life with images**.
+- 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API or ComfyUI (local), and OpenAI's DALL-E (external), enriching your chat experience with dynamic visual content. **Bring your chats to life with images**.

-- 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible API for versatile conversations alongside Ollama models.
-Customize the API Base URL to link with **LMStudio, Mistral, OpenRouter, and more**. **Tap into the power of OpenAI**.
+- 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible APIs for versatile conversations alongside Ollama models.
+Customize the Ollama API URL to link with **LMStudio, GroqCloud, Mistral, OpenRouter, and more**. **Tap into the power of OpenAI**.

 - 🔄 **Multi-Modal Support**: Seamlessly engage with models that support multimodal interactions, including images (e.g., LLava). **Experience the future of chat interactions**.

-- ⚙️ **Fine-Tuned Control with Advanced Parameters**: Gain a deeper level of control by adjusting parameters such as temperature and defining your system prompts to tailor the conversation to your specific preferences and needs. **Tailor your conversations to your needs**.
+- ⚙️ **Fine-Tuned Control with Advanced Parameters**: Gain a deeper level of control by adjusting parameters such as temperature, context length, and seed, and define your system prompts to tailor the conversation to your specific preferences and needs. **Tailor your conversations to your needs**.

 - 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
 We're actively seeking contributors! **Chat in your native tongue**.

 - ↕️ **Bi-Directional Chat Support**: Easily switch between left-to-right and right-to-left chat directions to accommodate various language preferences. **Accommodate diverse language preferences**.

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates and new features. **Enjoy the latest innovations in chat technology**.
+- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features. **Enjoy the latest innovations in chat technology**.

 <details>
-  <summary>...and many more features! ⚡️</summary>
+  <summary>...and many more remarkable features! ⚡️</summary>

 <details>
   <summary>🌈 User Experience</summary>

-- 🖥️ **Intuitive Interface**: Our chat interface takes inspiration from ChatGPT, ensuring a user-friendly experience.
+- 🖥️ **Intuitive Interface**: Our chat interface takes inspiration from ChatGPT user interface, ensuring a user-friendly experience.

-- 📱 **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices.
+- 📱 **Responsive Design**: Enjoy a seamless experience across Desktop PC, Laptop, and Mobile devices.

-- ⚡ **Swift Responsiveness**: Enjoy fast and responsive performance.
+- ⚡ **Swift Responsiveness**: Enjoy reliably fast and responsive performance.

 - 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience.

+- 📦 **Pip Install Method (Soon/WIP)**: Install Open WebUI using pip, simplifying the installation process and making it even easier for newcomers to get started.

-- 🌈 **Theme Customization**: Choose from a variety of themes to personalize your Open WebUI experience.
+- 🌈 **Theme Customization**: Choose from a variety of solid, yet sleek themes to personalize your Open WebUI experience.
+Choose between either Light, Dark, or OLED Dark mode; or simply let your device choose for you!

 - 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.